Professor Pisana’s magnetism research to boost computer data storage

 Enabling computers to hold more data will revolutionize industries like healthcare, where AI is playing an an increasingly significant role.

-Companies like Google and Amazon, that provide online cloud storage and website hosting, will continue to thrive with increased data storage capabilities.
+Companies like Google and Amazon, which provide online cloud storage and website hosting, will continue to thrive with increased data storage capabilities.

 Professor Pisana’s research proposes a solution to current limitations: a study of the magnetization dynamics in magnetic materials under ultrafast heat transients.